Climate change: International climate agreements

 In 2015 all UN countries negotiated the Paris Agreement, which aims to keep global warming well below 2.0 °C and contains an aspirational goal of keeping warming under 1.5 °C. The agreement replaced the Kyoto Protocol.
 Unlike Kyoto, no binding emission targets were set in the Paris Agreement.
 Instead, a set of procedures was made binding.
 Countries have to regularly set ever more ambitious goals and reevaluate these goals every five years.
 The Paris Agreement restated that developing countries must be financially supported.
-As of March 2025, 194 states and the European Union have signed the treaty and 191 states and the EU have ratified or acceded to the agreement.
+As of March 2025, 194 states and the European Union have acceded to or ratified the agreement.

-The 1987 Montreal Protocol, an international agreement to stop emitting ozone-depleting gases, may have been more effective at curbing greenhouse gas emissions than the Kyoto Protocol specifically designed to do so.
-The 2016 Kigali Amendment to the Montreal Protocol aims to reduce the emissions of hydrofluorocarbons, a group of powerful greenhouse gases which served as a replacement for banned ozone-depleting gases.
-This made the Montreal Protocol a stronger agreement against climate change.
+The 1987 Montreal Protocol, an international agreement to phase out production of ozone-depleting gases, has had benefits for climate change mitigation.
+Several ozone-depleting gases like chlorofluorocarbons are powerful greenhouse gases, so banning their production and usage may have avoided a temperature rise of 0.5 °C–1.0 °C, as well as additional warming by preventing damage to vegetation from ultraviolet radiation.
+It is estimated that the agreement has been more effective at curbing greenhouse gas emissions than the Kyoto Protocol specifically designed to do so.
+The most recent amendment to the Montreal Protocol, the 2016 Kigali Amendment, committed to reducing the emissions of hydrofluorocarbons, which served as a replacement for banned ozone-depleting gases and are also potent greenhouse gases.
+Should countries comply with the amendment, a warming of 0.3 °C–0.5 °C is estimated to be avoided.

 National responses

 In 2019, the United Kingdom parliament became the first national government to declare a climate emergency.
 Other countries and jurisdictions followed suit.
 That same year, the European Parliament declared a "climate and environmental emergency".
 The European Commission presented its European Green Deal with the goal of making the EU carbon-neutral by 2050.
+In 2021, the European Commission released its "Fit for 55" legislation package, which contains guidelines for the car industry; all new cars on the European market must be zero-emission vehicles from 2035.

 Major countries in Asia have made similar pledges: South Korea and Japan have committed to become carbon-neutral by 2050, and China by 2060.
-In 2021, the European Commission released its “Fit for 55” legislation package, which contains guidelines for the car industry; all new cars on the European market must be zero-emission vehicles from 2035.
 While India has strong incentives for renewables, it also plans a significant expansion of coal in the country.
-Vietnam is among very few coal-dependent fast developing countries that pledged to phase out unabated coal power by the 2040s or as soon as possible there after.
+Vietnam is among very few coal-dependent, fast-developing countries that pledged to phase out unabated coal power by the 2040s or as soon as possible thereafter.

 As of 2021, based on information from 48 national climate plans, which represent 40% of the parties to the Paris Agreement, estimated total greenhouse gas emissions will be 0.5% lower compared to 2010 levels, below the 45% or 25% reduction goals to limit global warming to 1.5 °C or 2 °C, respectively.